xpqz/documentation/object-reference-guide/docs/object-reference/a-z/interceptedurls.md

 **Description**

 The InterceptedURLs property is a 2-column matrix that specifies whether the [HTMLRenderer](./htmlrenderer.md) will attempt to satisfy a request for a resource from the workspace or, via the CEF, from the internet.
-If directed to the workspace, the request will trigger an [HTTPRequest](./httprequest.md) event if the protocol is http, or a [WebSocketUpgrade](./websocketupgrade.md) event if the protocol is ws.
+If directed to the workspace, the request will trigger an [HTTPRequest](./httprequest.md) event if the protocol is `http`, or a [WebSocketUpgrade](./websocketupgrade.md) event if the protocol is `ws`.